-When the Scaling Function Control parameter is enabled, it is possible for the Total Measurement Range to be greater than the total counts normally available from the NR25.
-With this setting, additional rotations of the shaft are required before the position value reaches the roll over count.
+When the Scaling Function Control parameter is enabled and the Counts per Turn parameter is set to a value less than its maximum, the Total Measurement Range parameter can be used to require additional rotations of the shaft before the position value reaches the roll over count.
 For example, assume a single turn NR25 that has its Counts per Turn parameter set to 360 and its Total Measurement Range parameter set to 64,800.
-With this setup, the shaft of the NR25 must rotate 180 turns, $\{64,800 \div 360\}$ , before the position returns to zero.
+With this setup, the shaft of the NR25 must rotate 180 turns, $\{64,800 \div 360\}$, before the position returns to zero.
 In this application, the single turn NR25 acts as a 180 turn encoder with one degree position resolution.